Oblique projections on metric spaces: Results

 \section{Results}

-{\bf Theorem 1} establishes a connection between the volume elements of the metrics induced by $\GG$ and $\GG^{-1}$ on the oblique subspaces. {\bf Theorem 2} establishes a relation between the forms $\KS_0$ and $\Sigma_1$, and between $\KS_1$ and $\Sigma_0$ which, as a consequence, implies that they have the same spectra up to the multiplicity of $0$ and $1$ (and therefore the same singular values for operators $\sqrt{\GA_0 \LL_0}$ and $\sqrt{\LL_1 \GA_1}$, but for $0$ and $1$).
+The first theorem establishes a connection between the volume elements of the metrics induced by $\GG$ and $\GG^{-1}$ on the oblique subspaces.
+The second establishes a relation between the forms $\KS_0$ and $\Sigma_1$, and between $\KS_1$ and $\Sigma_0$ which, as a consequence, implies that they have the same spectra up to the multiplicity of $0$ and $1$ (and therefore the same singular values for operators $\sqrt{\widehat{\GA_0 \LL_0}}$ and $\sqrt{\widehat{\LL_1 \GA_1}}$, but for $0$ and $1$).